pumbaa666/bash/wormhole/README.md

 To use these scripts from your file manager, you need to create symbolic links to them in the appropriate directory.

+Simply run `./integrate-wormhole-to-nautilus.sh` with sudo permission, or follow the next steps :

 For **Nautilus** (the default file manager in GNOME), the directory is `~/.local/share/nautilus/scripts/`.

 ```bash